vkhazin/multicloud-courseware/course-overview/readme.md

 * Service Models: IaaS, PaaS, CaaS, Kubernetes, DBaaS, and Serverless
 * Distributed and decentralized workloads
 * The twelve factors app
-* Micro-services principals
+* Micro-services principles

 ### Infrastructure as a Code

-* Objectives, Motivation and Principals
+* Objectives, Motivation and principles
 * Tools and approaches
 * Introduction to Terraform
 * IaaS deployment using Terraform